ImperFecti/ImperFecti/README.md

 ### Muhammad Adil Saputra
-#### Mahasiswa di Universitas Bina Sarana Informatika | Web Developer | Backend Developer
+#### Student at Bina Sarana Informatika University | Web Developer | Backend Developer
-Mahasiswa Program Studi Sarjana Teknologi Informasi di Universitas Bina Sarana Informatika (UBSI), fokus pada pengembangan perangkat lunak dan teknologi informasi.
-Memiliki pengalaman dan pemahaman mendalam tentang berbagai bahasa pemrograman, pengembangan perangkat lunak serta manajemen basis data.
-Mahir dalam penggunaan perangkat lunak dan platform terkait teknologi informasi, termasuk pembuatan aplikasi web dan mobile, serta sistem informasi berbasis web.
+Bachelor of Information Technology student at Bina Sarana Informatika University (UBSI), focusing on software development and information technology.
+Have experience and in-depth understanding of various programming languages, software development and database management.
+Proficient in the use of information technology-related software and platforms, including the creation of web and mobile applications, as well as web-based information systems.

 Skills: CodeIgniter4 / PHP / HTML / CSS